finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 What if we want to use `dynamic import`, can we do that?
 Yes we can!
 Since **Babel** version **7.4.0**, `dynamic import` support enabled by default, so we don't have to install `@babel/plugin-proposal-dynamic-import`, but if our Babel version below that version, we have to add that plugin to our project.

-Let's use `dynamic import` on our project:
+Let's split our greet function into separate files, then we will use `dynamic import` in our `index.js` file:

 ```js
 // src/greet.js